clemtoy/WNAffect/README.md

 ### Emotion

-The Emotion object is a node of the emotion tree.
+The Emotion object is a node in the tree of emotions.
-If the Emotion object is a leaf, it wraps the conception on a emotion.
-Otherwise, it represents a category of emotions.
+The leafs are emotions and the other nodes are categories of emotions.

-- `name` the name of the emotion or category of emotion
+- `name` the name of the Emotion
 - `parent` the parent Emotion in the tree
 - `level` the level of the node in the tree
-- `children` the array of children nodes
+- `children` the array of children Emotion nodes

 The Emotion class also contains a static dict `Emotion.emotions` containing the emotion names as keys and the emotion objects as values.